 - Electronic devices are repaired and reused wherever possible.
-E-waste, when generated, is routed through certified personnel to prevent hazardous materials from reaching landfills. - MML actively promotes digital alternatives to minimize paper consumption across operations, transactions, and customer communications. - Paper usage is monitored and printing practices are regulated across offices to reduce waste. - Old records/documentation records are responsibly disposed off through environmentally sound methods. - The use of plastic is minimized across all office premises and public-facing activities, including marketing and outreach programs. - MML ensures that domestic wastewater from its offices and branches is not discharged into water bodies without proper treatment.

-11 If the entity has operations/offices in/around ecologically sensitive areas (such as national parks, wildlife sanctuaries, biosphere reserves, wetlands, biodiversity hotspots, forests, coastal regulation zones etc.) where environmental approvals / clearances are required, please specify details in the following format:
+E-waste, when generated, is routed through certified personnel to prevent hazardous materials from reaching landfills. - MML actively promotes digital alternatives to minimize paper consumption across operations, transactions, and customer communications. - Paper usage is monitored and printing practices are regulated across offices to reduce waste. - Old records/documentation records are responsibly disposed off through environmentally sound methods. - The use of plastic is minimized across all office premises and public-facing activities, including marketing and outreach programs. - MML ensures that domestic wastewater from its offices and branches is not discharged into water bodies without proper treatment. - 11 If the entity has operations/offices in/around ecologically sensitive areas (such as national parks, wildlife sanctuaries, biosphere reserves, wetlands, biodiversity hotspots, forests, coastal regulation zones etc.) where environmental approvals / clearances are required, please specify details in the following format:

-SI.
-No Location of operations/offices Type of operations Whether the conditions of environmental approval/clearance are being complied with (Y/N) If no, the reasons thereof and corrective action taken, if any Nil
+Location of Type of Whether the conditions of environmental approval/clearance are being complied with No operations/offices operations (Y/N) If no, the reasons thereof and corrective action taken, if any Nil